White House Urges serious Scrutiny Of US Steel Takeover Deal - UrduPoint

 The White House's intervention came as the companies asked the Committee on Foreign Investment in the United States (CFIUS) -- an interagency body established to review foreign takeovers of US firms -- to evaluate Nippon's $14.1 billion acquisition of Pittsburgh-based US Steel.

-"We look forward to a successful review," said a statement from US Steel's press office.
+"We look forward to a successful review," a statement from US Steel's media office said.

-"This is a strongly positive development for American steel, American jobs and America's national security," US Steel added.
+"This is a strongly positive development for American steel, American jobs and America's national security," it said.